electorama/abif/README.md

-# ABIF - Aggregated Ballot Image Format
+# ABIF - Aggregated Ballot Information Format

-The "I" might statnd for "Inventory" or "Information".
-We're still making up our mind on this subject.

 See the following resources to learn more: